A.O. Smith

 How to Fix / Troubleshooting

-Safety: If flammable liquids were spilled near the heater, ventilate the area and do not attempt to relight.
-Call a professional.
+Safety: If flammable liquids were spilled near the heater, ventilate the area thoroughly and do not attempt to relight.
+Call a professional immediately.

 - 1. Decode blink pattern: Refer to the A.O.
-Smith label to interpret the status light flashes (e.g., 7 flashes for FV sensor fault).
+Smith label or owner's manual to interpret the status light flashes (e.g., 7 flashes for an FV sensor fault).

-- 2. Clean air intake: Vacuum and brush the combustion air intake screen at the base of the heater to restore airflow.
+- 2. Clean air intake: Vacuum and brush the combustion air intake screen located at the base of the heater to restore proper airflow.

-- 3. Inspect FV sensor: Locate the flammable vapor sensor near the base.
+- 3. Inspect FV sensor: Locate the flammable vapor sensor near the base of the unit.
 Ensure it is clean, dry, and properly connected.

-- 4. Reset or replace: Some conditions require replacing the FV sensor and/or gas control valve.
-This should be done by a qualified technician.
+- 4. Reset or replace: Some lockout conditions may require replacing the FV sensor and/or the gas control valve.
+This procedure should only be performed by a qualified technician.

 Advertisements